-We don’t always get a chance to address every diet and fitness fad that comes along because they come and go so quickly.
-For months we’ve been hearing about souping, but had a lengthy list of other topics to tackle.
-Still, we put it on the schedule and, what do you know?
-Souping is still going strong.
+The cooler weather of autumn brings more than shorter days and warmer clothes.
+Fall is perfect soup weather and–who knew?!–souping is an effective weight loss strategy.
 While not everyone believes that soup is a meal, the truth of the matter is that it depends on the soup.
 Turns out, souping can be a healthy, effective way to tweak your diet and you might be surprised at how satisfied you feel after a bowl full of goodness.

-When trying to pinpoint what event kicked off the souping craze, you might remember that Progresso ran a pretty successful ad campaign focusing on the weight loss benefits of their line of light soups–all 100 calories or less per serving.
-Right around that time, Soupure, a gourmet soup delivery service, was launched that focuses on health, hydration, and weight loss.
-No matter who gets the credit, the concept is the same: it’s soup-erior (yes, pun totally intended, no apologies) to juicing as a way to cleanse the body, increase energy, and kick-start fat loss.
+Many soups are low-cal AND they’re packed with nutrition and help keep you hydrated, too.
+The fact is, soup is soup-erior (yes, pun totally intended; sorry/not sorry) to juicing as a way to cleanse the body, increase energy, and kick-start fat loss.
 While juicing leaves substantial mounds of fiber in your juicer’s waste container, soup utilizes whole vegetables and sometimes fruits, and that includes the fiber content.
 Since fiber is typically digested slowly, that means a bowl of fiber-filled soup will keep you feeling fuller, longer than a smoothie.
-Soups are usually packed with those healthy veggies, too, so it’s a terrific way to eat better on top of feeling more satisfied while eating less.
+Soups are usually filled with healthy veggies, too, so it’s a terrific way to eat better on top of feeling more satisfied while eating less.
 Your budget gets a bonus from souping, as well: it’s less expensive to cook up a big pot of soup that will feed you for several meals than it is to buy all the produce you need for one smoothie, according to Yoga Journal.

 The Fiber Issue Is More Important Than You Think

 Ditching the fiber when you juice doesn’t only sabotage hunger control.
 It essentially turns a healthy piece of fruit into the enemy.
-As Forbes points out, the fiber in whole fruit helps your body release the sugar from the fruit into your bloodstream at a slow pace that is easy to handle, so your pancreas doesn’t go into insulin overload.
-Gulp down the juice from about three oranges or apples (an average number to produce one glass of juice), and you get all the sugar, natural though it may be, and it gets dumped into your system forcing your body to kick out more insulin.
+As Forbes points out, the fiber in whole fruit helps your body release the sugar from the fruit into your bloodstream at a slow pace that’s easy to handle, so your pancreas doesn’t go into insulin overload.
+Gulp down the juice from about three oranges or apples (an average number to produce one glass of juice), and all that sugar, natural though it may be, gets dumped into your system, forcing your body to kick out more insulin.
 You might as well go on an all-soda diet if your grand scheme to lose weight centers on juicing.

 Don’t View It As a Cleanse